 Hydrologic analyses have been completed in order to assess the impacts of the proposed land use concept for the Premier Gateway Lands, in the absence of stormwater management controls for flood and erosion control.
 The HSP-F hydrologic model for the existing land use conditions has been used for this assessment.
-The hydrologic model has been revised to represent the future land use condition as per land use plan provided.
-The model has been rediscretized within the limits of the Premier Gateway Lands in order to represent the future drainage areas and outlets, premised upon minimizing diversions and retaining pre-development drainage patterns, while optimizing contributing drainage areas to support wet end-of-pipe facilities.
-The impervious coverage for each land use is summarized in Table 4.1.1.
-The subcatchment parameters for key parameters of interest are summarized in Table 4.1.2, and the corresponding subcatchment boundary plan is presented in Drawings WR-3.
+The hydrologic model has been revised to represent the future land use condition as per land use plan provided (ref.
+LU-1).
+The model has been rediscretized within the limits of the Premier Gateway Lands in order to represent the future drainage areas and outlets, premised upon minimizing changes to drainage areas based on grading and retaining pre-development drainage patterns, while optimizing contributing drainage areas to support wet end-of-pipe facilities.
+The assumed impervious coverage for each land use is summarized in Table 4.1.1.
+The subcatchment parameters for key parameters of interest are summarized in Table 4.1.2, and a comparison of existing conditions and future conditions drainage areas to each reach are summarized in Table 4.1.3.
+The corresponding subcatchment boundary plan is presented in Drawing WR-3.